 Trigger Point Injection Therapy for Back Pain

 If you are experiencing back pain, trigger point injection therapy may provide relief.
 A local anesthetic or saline, can be injected into trigger points along the spine, inactivating those trigger points to provide pain relief.
-Corticosteroids weaken tissue and perhaps should not be used for trigger point injections.
+We don’t use steroids in our trigger point injections because, even though they provide short term relief and “healing,” corticosteroids actually weaken tissue and perhaps should never be used for trigger point injections.

 What Do the Injections Contain?

-Corticosteroids injections contain potent anti-inflammatory medications cortisone.
-These can limit the dilation of blood vessels in the affected muscle and prevent the accumulation of immune cells around the infected tissue.
-They also limit the body’s production of prostaglandin hormones that naturally cause inflammation as part of the healing process.
+Corticosteroids injections contain potent anti-inflammatory medications cortisone and often cause weakening and accelerated degeneration of the injected tissue.
+These can also limit the dilation of blood vessels in the affected muscle and prevent the accumulation of immune cells around the infected tissue.
+In addition, they limit the body’s production of prostaglandin hormones that naturally cause inflammation as part of the healing process.